 Private sector and then Delta Force

-From 1995 to 2001, he was in the private sector working with his dad and then 9/11 happened and all that changed.
+From 1995 to 2001, he was in the private sector working with his dad, and then 9/11 happened, and all that changed.
 Holland immediately called his old command and spoke with some people there about coming back to help out.
 He had a friend there that was with the US Army Special Operations in Somalia in 1993.
-He told him that the organization was already in the Middle East and if he was him he would go try out for that unit.
+He told him that the organization was already in the Middle East, and he would try out for that unit if he were him.
 He contacted them and went and tried out.

-He attended selection with 116 other candidates and one month later 16 of them remained.
-Holland was then assigned to Fort Bragg and to the US Army Special Operations Command since 2002.
+He attended the selection with 116 other candidates, and one month later, 16 of them remained.
+Holland was then assigned to Fort Bragg and the US Army Special Operations Command in 2002.

-He deployed 20 times to the Middle East conducting over 2000 combat missions.
-He was wounded with shrapnel in 2004 when an IED exploded behind his vehicle killing one of the members of his team.
+He deployed 20 times to the Middle East, conducting over 2000 combat missions.
+He was wounded with shrapnel in 2004 when an IED exploded behind his vehicle, killing one of his team members.

-After successful completion of A&S/OTC, MSG.
-Holland served as an assaulter with 1st SFOD-D for roughly 10 years; retiring in 2013.
-Most men who make it to an SMU will stick with said-SMU for the majority of their careers.
+After completing A&S/OTC, MSG, Holland served as an assaulter with 1st SFOD-D for roughly ten years, retiring in 2013.
+Most men who make it to an SMU will stick with said SMU for the majority of their careers.

 In March 2011, Holland was shot during the mission.

 In March 2011, he was unlucky.
 During the mission, they were watching a patrol of foreign fighters.
 All were well-armed and on a mission.
 They took a house from a villager, and that’s when they were launched.
 Holland’s team mission was to eliminate two individuals that had walked out into a palm grove behind the house.
 As they came in on helicopters, the individuals started shooting at them, so they returned fire with a grenade launcher wounding one of them.